sts10/tidy/readme.markdown

 and print that new word list to the terminal or to a new text file.

 Optionally, the tool can...
-- combine two or more word lists
+- combine two or more inputted word lists
 - make all characters lowercase (`-l`)
 - set a minimum and maximum for word lengths
 - handle words with integers and non-alphanumeric characters